Sutured manifold hierarchies and the Thurston norm: The maw dual graph construction

 \bd[Maw Euler characteristic] Let $s$ be a sector of a branched surface $\mathcal B$ and let $v$ be a vertex on $\partial s$, i.e., $v$ is either a triple point on $\partial s$ or an extreme of $s\cap \partial M$.
 We say that $v$ is a \emph{double corner} (or double vertex) for $s$ if the maw vector field points inward on one edge at $v$ and outward on the other.
 We say that $v$ is a \emph{smoothable corner} (or smoothable vertex) otherwise.
 See Figure~\ref{fig: corners}.
 Indicate with $\dc(s)$ the number of double corners on $\partial s$.
 The \emph{maw Euler characteristic} of $s$ is \ed

-\bd[Directed and maw dual graph] Let $\mathcal B$ be a cooriented branched surface in an ambient $3$-manifold $M$ whose complement consists of $3$-balls.
+\bd[Directed and maw dual graph] Let $\mathcal B$ be a cooriented branched surface in an ambient $3$-manifold $N$ with complement a union of balls.
 Fix a base point on each sector and inside each complementary region of $\mathcal B$.
-The \emph{directed dual graph} of $\mathcal B$ is the oriented graph $\Gamma(\mc B)$ in $M$ constructed as follows: \begin{itemize} \item Vertices: the vertices of $\Gamma(\mc B)$ are the base points in the complementary regions to $\mathcal B$; \item Edges: for every sector $s$ of $\mathcal{B}$, there is an arc $a(s)$ joining the vertices corresponding to the complementary regions to $\mathcal{B}$ adjacent at $s$.
+The \emph{directed dual graph} of $\mathcal B$ is the oriented graph $\Gamma(\mc B)\subset N$ constructed as follows: \begin{itemize} \item Vertices: the vertices of $\Gamma(\mc B)$ are the base points in the complementary regions of $\mathcal B$; \item Edges: for every sector $s$ of $\mathcal{B}$, there is an arc $a(s)$ joining the vertices corresponding to the complementary regions of $\mathcal{B}$ adjacent at $s$.
 The arc $a(s)$ intersects $\mc B$ transversely and only at the base point of $s$.
 Moreover, $a(s)$ is oriented as the coorientation of $s$. \end{itemize}

 The \emph{maw dual graph} of $\mc B$ is the graph $\Gamma_m(\mc B)$ obtained by adding a system of weights to the edges of $\Gamma(\mc B)$.
 Namely, for each sector $s$ of $\mc B$, the dual arc $a(s)$ carries a weight equal to $\chi_m(s)$ \ed